zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

 Upload the Merge calculation script to your database and review it.
 Then, in Smart View, execute the script using the selections (mentioned in Point 10e).
 After the script has run validate the data in the Base member.

-1. Log on to Essbase Web UI as John.
+1. Log on to Essbase web interface as John.

 2. Download the file **Merge.csc**.